fperron-kt88/fx-portfolio/_posts/2024-12-18-cordic-module-optimisation.md

 prepare a rotation matrix used to properly rotate the pixels to display.

-The CORDIC - (COordinate Rotation DIgital Computer) algorithm was selected for the task of finding the cos and sin of an angle because it is an interesting case of very efficient mathematical optimisation as an iterative process that is very well suited for FPGA implementation in a FSM (Finite State Machine) using only additions and bit shifts to replace multiplication.
-It is very efficient in that very few resources are used and that they run fast.
-The algorithm can be tuned to reach high precision when required.
-We typically reach a precision of 0.0001 or better with this implementation.
+The CORDIC - (COordinate Rotation DIgital Computer) algorithm was selected for the task of finding the cos and sin of an angle because it is an interesting case of very efficient mathematical optimisation.
+It is usually found as an iterative process that is very well suited for FPGA implementation in a FSM (Finite State Machine) using only additions and bit shifts to replace multiplication.
+The algorithm is very efficient in that very few resources are used and that they run fast.
+The specific implementation can be tuned to reach high precision when required.
+We typically reach a precision of 0.0001 or better with the code presented here.

 The idea here is to first present the basic mathematical optimization.
 A fixed point implementation is described next with accompanying verilog.